IamParadoxdotexe/semantic-commits/README.md

 # semantic-commits

-`semantic-commits` makes it easy to add semantic versioning to any system based only on commits messages.
+`semantic-commits` makes it easy to add semantic versioning to any system based on commits messages alone.
 Version is tracked in a standalone `version.json` file, as well as directly in `package.json`.

 Examples:
 - You commit *PATCH: Fixed bug* — `0.0.0` will update to `0.0.1`.
 - You commit *MINOR: Added feature* — `0.0.1` will update to `0.1.0`.
 - You commit *MAJOR: Updated API* — `0.1.0` will update to `1.0.0`.

-To make it even easier, commit messages will be prefixed automatically (if needed) based on branch names.
+To make it even easier, commit messages will be prefixed automatically based on branch names when a commit message prefix is missing.

 Examples:
 - You commit *Fixed thing* to `bug/foo` — `0.0.0` will update to `0.0.1`.